nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 # DietBook User Guide

 ## Introduction

-DietBook is a desktop application targeting NUS students optimized for use via a **Command Line Interface**.
+DietBook is a desktop application targeting NUS students living on campus, optimized for use via a **Command Line Interface**.
 Not only can DietBook track and show the user's food and nutritional intake, it also provides users with a list of commonly eaten food items around and outside NUS.

+* Table of Contents
+{:toc}

 ## Quick Start
 1. Ensure that you have Java 11 or above installed.
 1. Download the latest version of `dietbook.jar` from [here](https://github.com/AY2021S1-CS2113-T14-4/tp/releases).